How to accept yourself for unconditional peace & fulfillment

 And despite the challenges that life may throw at you, you are able to maintain your steady ground—I.e. the confidence that you can handle anything life gives unto you.

 That is what I call unconditional peace.
 It is a state of being that unfolds when you radically accept yourself in all the ways that you are.
-And such unwavering acceptance is necessary not only for your spiritual transformation but also fulfilling the deepest heart desires.
+With self-acceptance, we exude an ever-present compassion, a radiance of divine love, not only toward ourselves but also to others.

 So in this blog post I want to share with you how you can accept more of yourself.
-For it is through radical self acceptance that you will discover more of your wholeness, while also letting life reflect that back to you too.
+It’s for the woman who is wanting to discover the gift of who she is, and letting life show you the infinite expression of who you are.

 Right when we are born, we are accepted for who we are.
 We are loved for both our chubby-cheeked giggles and our monstrous wails.